Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/draw.rst

       Radius to use when the maximum pressure is applied (or when a tablet is not used).

 Projection Depth
-   Options to control how where/how the curves are drawn.
+   Options to control where/how the curves are drawn.

    Cursor
       Uses the depth under the cursor to draw curves.